jackjourneyman/Custom_sentences_and_intents_in_Home_Assistant/alarmclock.md

 As it stands it has limitations.
 You can only set the alarm for five minute intervals - "five past", "ten past" etc. - and the alarm can only be set 12 hours ahead.

+> To use intent scripts you have to install the [intent script](https://www.home-assistant.io/integrations/intent_script) integration.

 ## Custom sentence

 ```